JohnKossa/Contractual-C/README.md

 In the case of the party of the first part being 1, this section grants the value 1.

 In the case of the party of the first part surpassing 1, this section grants the value pursuant to Section 1 concerning the party of the first part less the portion 1 and the portion pursuant to Section 1 concerning the party of the first part less the portion 2.

+### 99 Bottles

+//TODO: Handle the case for 1 beer

+Pursuant to Section 1 concerning the party 99.

+Section 1 concerning the party of the first part.
+The party of the second part shall be " bottles of beer".
+The party of the third part shall be " on the wall" The part of the fourth part shall be "Take one down.
+Pass it around."
+Let the record show the party of the first part with the party of the second part with the party of the third part Let the record show the party of the first part with the party of the second part Let the record show the party of the fourth part.
+In the case of the party of the first part being 0, this section grants the value True.
+Let the record show the party of the first part less the portion 1 with the part of the second part with the party of the third part.
+Pursuant to Section 1 concerning the party of the first part less the portion 1